About the program: Managing your worries

 Self-awareness and self-monitoring: understanding how emotions, thoughts, feelings, and actions connect.

-Practitioner-assisted versus self-guided pathways
+Practitioner-guided versus self-guided pathways

-| Practitioner-assisted | Self-guided* | |
+| Practitioner-guided | Self-guided | |

 |---|---|---|